Sign up to receive e-newsletters, discounts and promotions

 Located three miles from the Capitol, the Governor’s Mansion, the historic Missouri State Penitentiary, Lincoln University, and many government offices.
 Columbia Regional Airport is 25 miles.

-Canterbury Hill sits atop of a bluff with view of the State Capital and the Missouri River bottomlands from our large, terraced outdoor patio.
+Canterbury Hill sits atop a bluff with view of the Capitol and the Missouri River bottomlands from our large, terraced outdoor patio.

 Our goal is for you to feel like you are the King or Queen of the hill.
 We serve our own label wines, plus other Missouri wines and selections from across America.
 We have several craft beers on tap.
 We offer a full lunch and dinner menu, with daily specials.